modelearth/io/communities/Communities.md

 ## Community Focused Apps

-We've created an app starter repo with samples for community front-end pages.
+We've created an [app starter repo](../../localsite/start/) with samples for community front-end pages:

 <a href="../../apps/">App Starter Overview</a><br>
 <a href="../../apps/coastal/">Coastal Recycling</a><br>